cascala/geneweb/README.md

 docker exec -it <container name> /bin/bash
 ```

-To publish the image to a registry (only run this on the host which runs a docker registry on port 32000, most people won't need this)
+To publish the image to a registry (most users won't ever need to do this):
 ``` sh
 docker tag geneweb:<version> localhost:32000/geneweb:<version>
 docker push geneweb:32000/geneweb:<version>